Move to: Previous Day

 Ordinary Time: July 21st

-Wednesday of the Sixteenth Week of Ordinary Time; Optional Memorial of St. Lawrence of Brindisi, priest and doctor
+Wednesday of the Sixteenth Week in Ordinary Time; Optional Memorial of St. Lawrence of Brindisi, Priest and Doctor of the Church

 » Enjoy our Liturgical Seasons series of e-books!

 Old Calendar: St. Praxedes, virgin (RM); St. Victor, martyr (RM)

 St. Lawrence, the first Capuchin Franciscan to be honored as a Doctor, was born in 1559 at Brindisi, a town located on the Adriatic coast of the heel of Italy.
 Educated from his youth by the Conventual Franciscan Friars, he acquired great facility in languages and is considered the greatest linguist among the Doctors of the Church.
 His fields of labor were many: army chaplain, diplomat, leader of the Counter-Reformation in Austria and Bohemia, teacher of Sacred Scripture, exegete and mariologist.
 St. Lawrence offers priests a wonderful model for their studies and preaching.
 He was canonized in 1881 by Leo XIII.

 According to the Roman Martyrology today is the feast of St. Praxedes, whose history is rather obscure.
 A sixth century account makes her a sister of St. Pudentiana and a daughter of the senator Pudens, which would place her life around the origin of the Church in Rome.